Python-SIP/sip/doc/command_line_tools.rst

 .. option:: --abi-version MAJOR[.MINOR]

-    The version number of the ABI implemented by the :mod:`sip` module is ``MAJOR.MINOR``.
-If only the major version number is specified then the latest minor version with that major version is used.
+    The major version number of the ABI implemented by the :mod:`sip` module is ``MAJOR``.
+If a minor version number is also specified it is interpreted as a minimum minor version rather than the exact minor version to be used.
     By default the very latest version is used.

 .. option:: --project NAME